 |---|---|---|

-| Abu Simbel | Exterior photography is a highlight; interior rules may be stricter. | Never use flash inside and follow local instructions. |
+| Abu Simbel | Exterior photography is a highlight; interior rules may be stricter. | Photograph the façade respectfully and follow interior instructions carefully. |

-| Dendera Temple | Rich ceilings and reliefs, but enclosed areas require care. | Use low-light settings and avoid flash. |
+| Dendera Temple | Rich ceilings, crypts and Hathor reliefs require care. | Use low-light settings and avoid flash in enclosed spaces. |

-Photography Inside Egypt Tombs
+Photography Inside Egyptian Tombs

 | Tomb area | Common photography issue | Traveler advice |